-The total pension liability in the June 30, 2022, actuarial valuation was determined using the individual entry age normal actuarial cost method and the following additional actuarial assumptions:
+The total pension liability in the June 30, 2023, actuarial valuation was determined using the individual entry age normal actuarial cost method and the following additional actuarial assumptions:

 Inflation 2.25 percent per year

 Active member payroll growth 3.00 percent per year

-Investment rate of return 6.50 percent
+Investment rate of return 7.00 percent

 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors, and debilitants were based on Pub-2010 General Employee Mortality table, with slight adjustments.
-Cost of living benefit increases for retirees are assumed to be 1.25 percent for the General Employees Plan per year through December 31, 2054, and 1.50 percent per year thereafter.
+Mortality rates for active members, retirees, survivors, and debilitants were based on Pub-2010 General Employee Mortality table, for the General Employees Plan, with slight adjustments.
+Cost of living benefit increases for retirees are assumed to be 1.25 percent for the General Employees Plan.

-- 1. Defined Benefit Pension Plan - e.
+e.
 Actuarial Assumptions (Continued)

-Actuarial assumptions used in the June 30, 2022, valuation were based on the results of actuarial experience studies.
+Actuarial assumptions used in the June 30, 2023, valuations were based on the results of actuarial experience studies.
 The experience study for the General Employees Plan was dated June 27, 2019.
-A review of inflation and investment assumptions was dated June 12, 2022.
+A review of inflation and investment assumptions, dated June 29, 2023, was utilized.

-The long-term expected rate of return on pension plan investments is 6.50 percent.
+The long-term expected rate of return on pension plan investments is 7.00 percent.
 The State Board of Investment, which manages the investments of PERA, prepares an analysis of the reasonableness of the long-term expected rate of return on a regular basis using a building-block method in which best-estimate ranges of expected future rates of return are developed for each major asset class.
 These ranges are combined to produce an expected long-term rate of return by weighting the expected future rates of return by the target asset allocation percentages.
-The target allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table:

-Asset Class Target Allocation Long-Term Expected Real Rate of Return

-Domestic equities 33.50% 5.10%

-International equities 16.50 5.30

-Fixed income 25.00 0.75
+Asset Class Target Allocation Long-Term Expected Real Rate of Return Domestic equities 33.50% 5.10% International equities 16.50 5.30 Fixed income Private markets 25.00 25.00 0.75 5.90 f.

-Private markets 25.00 5.90

-f.
 Discount Rate

-The discount rate used to measure the total pension liability was 6.50 percent in 2022, which remained consistent with 2021.
+The discount rate used to measure the total pension liability was 7.00 percent in 2023, which increased from 6.50 percent in 2022.
 The projection of cash flows used to determine the discount rate assumed that employee and employer contributions will be made at the rate specified in statute.
-Based on that assumption, the fiduciary net position of the General Employees Retirement Plan was projected to be available to make all projected future benefit payments of current active and inactive employees.
+Based on that assumption, the fiduciary net position of the General Employees Plan was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-- 1. Defined Benefit Pension Plan (Continued) - g.
+1. Defined Benefit Pension Plan (Continued)

+g.
 Changes in Actuarial Assumptions and Plan Provisions

-The following changes in actuarial assumptions occurred in 2022:
+The following changes in actuarial assumptions occurred in 2023: